tarides/ocaml-eglot/README.md

 ### Get Documentation

-Although the `Hover` primitive in the LSP protocol can be used to conveiniently display value documentation, it is possible to invoke it
+Although the `Hover` primitive in the LSP protocol can be used to conveniently display value documentation, it is also possible to query for it
-manually:
+specifically:

 - `ocaml-eglot-document` (<kbd>C-c</kbd> <kbd>C-d</kbd>): documents
   the expression below the cursor.